 Lung point 2 is the second point on the Lung acupuncture channel.
-Although it has no special role, (unlike Lung point 1, which is the front Mu or Alarm point for the Lung, the Lung channel Entry point, and a meeting point with the Spleen channel) its actions are not really so different.
+Although it has no special role - unlike Lung point 1, which is the front Mu or Alarm point for the Lung, the Lung channel Entry point and a meeting point with the Spleen channel - the actions of these two points are not really so different.

 In the depression below the clavicle (the collar bone), medial to the coracoid process.
 In effect, this means it is just below lateral end of the collar bone, where it means the front of the shoulder, in the hollow.
 It is usually said to be 6 cun from the medial line of the body on the sternum.

 To find the point, ask the patient to push his hand forwards against resistance.
 This makes the muscles stand out and you may more easily see the small angle between them where the point lies.

 In very muscular or very obese patients, it may be best to run your finger along the underside of the collar bone until it reaches the most lateral point you can touch: just inferior to that place is the point.

 Needle transversely or obliquely, and with care, (ie not vertically) because the apex of the lung organ lies immediately under this point.
 Deep needling, especially perpendicularly or obliquely towards the centre of the body carries a risk of puncturing the lung - when you might cause a pneumothorax!